Fix inconsistent namespace naming

 You have probably seen that, when the namespace declaration does not match the file location and/or project settings, ReSharper warns you about it and allows you to correct it:

 However, if you have several files with incorrect namespaces, going through them one by one can be a pain.
-Luckily, you can simply press Ctrl+Shift+R on a node in the Solution Explorer and select Adjust Namespaces:
+Luckily, you can just press Control+Shift+R on a node in the Solution Explorer and select Adjust Namespaces:

 This will pop up a dialog letting you select all files where namespaces need to be adjusted: